trgtanhh04/Mobile-AWS-Pipeline-Engineering/README.md

 ### **1. Data Collection**
 - A crawler is scheduled to periodically scrape mobile phone data from multiple sources, ensuring comprehensive data coverage.
-- The crawler is implemented using Python's `BeautifulSoup` and `Scrapy`.
+- The crawler is implemented using Python's `BeautifulSoup` and `Selenium`.

 ### **2. Raw Data Storage**
-- Instead of traditional data lakes like HDFS or PostgreSQL, raw data is stored in Kafka topics.
+- Instead of traditional **data lakes like HDFS or PostgreSQL**, raw data is stored in **Kafka topics**.
 This approach ensures:
   - Faster data retrieval times.
   - Better scalability for real-time data processing.